pyOpenSci/software-submission/README.md

 ## About this repo

 This repo hosts the pyOpenSci review process.
 Packages contributed to pyOpenSci undergo an open peer-review by community reviewers.

 If you are interested in submitting a package, check out our [guidebook][Guidebook] for info about how to package your code and submit a request for review.
-For authors, the most important sections are the [scope of pyOpenSci][Scope], the [author guide][AuthorGuide], and the [ packaging guide][PackagingGuide].
+For authors, the most important sections are the [scope of pyOpenSci][Scope], the [author guide][AuthorGuide], and the [packaging guide][PackagingGuide].
 For details about the exact timeline and process of peer-review, see [peer review timeline][PeerReviewTimeline].

-When you are ready to submit for review, fill out the [Submission template][SubmissionTemplate] .
+When you are ready to submit for review, fill out the [Peer review Submission template][SubmissionTemplate].

-If your package is not yet fully-developed or you're not sure whether it fits within pyOpenSci's [ scope][Scope], you can create a [presubmission inquiry issue][PresubmissionInquiryIssue].
+If your package is not yet fully-developed or you're not sure whether it fits within pyOpenSci's [scope][Scope], you can create a [presubmission inquiry issue][PresubmissionInquiryIssue].

+** Note - we are currently in the process of updating our authoring guide and sunsetting our cookie cutter template.
+Once these items are updated we will update this readme here!
+In the meantime, peer review will continue to run!**

 [Guidebook]: https://www.pyopensci.org/contributing-guide/intro.html